hypothesis/h/CONTRIBUTING.rst

 * https://github.com/johnpapa/angularjs-styleguide
 * https://github.com/toddmotto/angularjs-styleguide

-Getting Changes Merged
+Getting changes merged
 ----------------------

-Committer Policy
+Committer policy
 ^^^^^^^^^^^^^^^^
 "Committers" are those with push access to the `main repository`.
 These people should feel free to commit small changes in good faith.
 It is